voyide/Gyroad/README.md

 •  This continues for all of the friendly pieces forming a link or chain of "available_squares" for S to move or exchange.

-•  You can't move S to any of the "available_squares" of an enemy piece, but you can switch their positions.
+•  You can't access enemy piece's "available_squares", but you can switch positions of your piece with enemy piece.

 #GAMEPLAY INFO
 •  If you 'move' or 'switch your piece with any other piece' your turn ends.